steqeq/0000/docs/tutorials/install/linux/os-native/package-manager-integration.md

 **Example:** `el8` represents RHEL 8.x packages.

-## Components of ROCm Programming Models
+## Components of ROCm programming models

 The following image demonstrates the high-level layered architecture of ROCm programming models and their meta-packages.
 All meta-packages are a combination